-Arca Continental's Integrated Report is the primary tool to communicate our company's performance and achievements for the period from January 1st to December 31st, 20211.
+Arca Continental's Integrated Report is the primary tool to communicate our company's performance and achievements for the period from January 1st to December 31st, 2021.
 It is published annually, and includes the progress made in accordance with our strategy and the generation of social, environmental, and economic value, both in the medium and long term.
-It integrates events and consolidated data on all countries and operations of the company, except when a narrower scope is specified2.
+It integrates events and consolidated data on all countries and operations of the company, except when a narrower scope is specified.

-We focus on communicating performance concerning the issues determined to be significant3 in our latest materiality study under the guidelines defined by the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
+We focus on communicating performance concerning the issues determined to be significant in our latest materiality study under the guidelines defined by the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
 Additionally, we include our response to the recommendations of the Task Force on Climaterelated Financial Disclosures (TCFD), as well as reference information for responding to the S&P Global's Corporate Sustainability Assessment (CSA).

 In line with our principle of transparency, this report was subject to external verification by an independent third party.
-The scope of this review is presented in the verification letter, which is communicated as an annex to the report.
+The scope of this review is presented in the assurance report in this document.